Ekaterina-Kuzina/rsschool-cv/cv.md

 I graduated from St. Petersburg University (bachelor's and master's degrees) with a degree in chemical engineer.
 During my graduate studies, I was a participant in the "Work and Travel" program and lived in America for 6 months.

 I worked as a chemical engineer about a year.
 The understanding that the specialty is interesting, but not mine, came during the learning process.
-During my last year in university and working like a chemical engineer i was totally obsessed with development and spend all my free time for that .
+During my last year in university and working like a chemical engineer I was totally obsessed with development and spend all my free time for that .

-I'm totaly sure that frontent development is my goal and I do my best!!!
+I'm totally sure that frontend development is my goal and I do my best!!!
 ### Skills
 ***
 - HTML(HTML5)